sourcefrog/cargo-mutants/book/src/how-it-works.md

 - For each mutation:
   - Apply the mutation to the scratch tree by patching the affected file.
+  - Run `cargo build`: if this fails, the mutant is unviable, and that's ok.
   - Run `cargo test` in the tree, saving output to a log file.
-  - If the build fails or the tests fail, that's good: the mutation was somehow caught.
+  - If the the tests fail, that's good: the mutation was somehow caught.
-  - If the build and tests succeed, that might mean test coverage was inadequate, or it might mean we accidentally generated a no-op mutation.
+  - If the tests succeed, that might mean test coverage was inadequate, or it might mean we accidentally generated a no-op mutation.
   - Revert the mutation to return the tree to its clean state.